Trackless

 |

-more modern trolley coaches -- began operation 1941.
-Route 61 ran the length
+with more modern trolley coaches -- began operation 1941.
+Route 61 ran the

-Three of the remaining electric trolleybus lines operate out of Frankford Depot
+today.
+The three surviving electric trolleybus lines lines operate out of

-The map at right shows the pre-2003 trackless trolley system in green.
+The map at left shows the pre-2003 trackless trolley system in green.
 Dashed

-routes in context, the Market-Frankford El and Broad Street Subway lines are
+trackless routes in context, the Market-Frankford El and Broad Street Subway

 Trackless trolleys combine the best features of trolleys, that is, their